Someshwaran762/Someshwaran762/README.md

 - 👋 Hi, I’m @Someshwaran762
-- 👀 I’m interested in c programming
+- 👀 Interested in C programming
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate with others
-- 📫 contact me using below link https://github.com/Someshwaran762
+- 📫 Contact me using the link: https://github.com/Someshwaran762
 - 😄 Pronouns: everything happens for a reason
 - ⚡ Fact: give up on giving up